realdiwin/SamuMovie/README.md

 has become trivial because after a short starting period it chooses the Q-action that was passed in as the actual cell state argument.
 It means that the agent does not predict the future but the present.
 This version has already been improved.
 It really predicts the future.
+It can be verify in [SamuLife](https://github.com/nbatfai/SamuLife)

 ## Other experiments